hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Segments.md

 ## Segmenting Configuration across the Portal

 Within the portal, you can segment your configuration to set different parameters for different Segments.
 For example, you can have:
-* A different price for a virtual good for a particular Segment.
+* A different price for a Virtual Good for a particular Segment.
-* A different virtual good award and currency reward for an Achievement depending on the player's country Segment.
+* A different Virtual Good award and currency reward for an Achievement depending on the player's country Segment.

 Here, we'll segment an Achievement using the two Segment Queries we built [above](#Adding Segment Queries).